 Penny holds a Bachelor of Science degree in Nursing from the University of Victoria and a certificate in quality management from the Canadian Healthcare Association.

-She’s lectured on gerontological nursing topics such as behaviour management and coaching staff and is a certified surveyor for Accreditation Canada.
-In that capacity, she evaluates practices and standards in long-term care facilities, promoting quality health care across Canada.
+She’s lectured on gerontological nursing topics such as behaviour management and coaching staff and only recently retired as a certified surveyor for Accreditation Canada.
+In that capacity, she evaluated practices and standards in long-term care facilities, promoting quality health care across Canada.

 Penny has been a nurse for 35 years and worked in post-operative cardiac and trauma care, taught nursing at Camosun College, and was a clinical resource nurse in gerontology.